Semantic-Org/Semantic-UI-Meteorize/README.md

-gulp-tasks/ | gulp tasks separated in multiple files to ease the development lib/ | contains files that creates the data for themes, sites and definitions meteor-test/ | meteor app that uses semantic ui packages from dist/ scripts/ | script to generate and publish the packages templates/ | files to copy (and generates) to the packages tmp/ | downloaded data like semantic ui and generated data from gulp gulpfile.js | tasks for generating the packages
+gulp-tasks/ | gulp tasks separated in multiple files to ease the development lib/ | contains files that creates the data for themes, sites and definitions meteor-test/ | meteor app that uses semantic ui packages from dist/ scripts/ | script to publish the packages templates/ | files to copy (and generates) to the packages tmp/ | downloaded data like semantic ui and generated data from gulp gulpfile.js | tasks for generating the packages